NigelThomas/sqlstream-orctest/README.md

 | Image Name | Purpose
 | --- | ---
-| `streamlab-git-dev` | Includes StreamLab, used for project development
+| `sqlstream/streamlab-git-dev` | Includes StreamLab, used for project development
-| `streamlab-git` | Only includes s-Server, used as a run time environment
+| `sqlstream/streamlab-git` | Only includes s-Server, used as a run time environment

-For testing purposes only the second, `streamlab-git` image is needed.
+For testing purposes only the second, `sqlstream/streamlab-git` image is needed.
 It is also assumed you have Docker already installed.

-To prepare the test image
+The test image is prepared as shown below - but note that this will usually be performed by the SQLstream team who can also push the build to the DockerIO repository.
+This makes an image called `sqlstream/streamlab-git` in your local Docker repository and pushes it to Docker.
+This image is based on the 'release' (6.0.1) branch docker image `sqlstream/minimal:release`.
+You should rerun `./dockerbuild.sh` whenever you want to pull the latest version of `sqlstream/minimal`.

 ```
  cd